AdobeDocs/app-builder/src/pages/get_started/app_builder_get_started/troubleshoot.md

 ## Before you proceed

 - Check your Node and tool versions to make sure they are supported by App Builder and up to date.
-You can find the latest supported versions [here](index.md).
+We recommend [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) for version management.
-- If your application is on Dropbox or OneDrive, consider moving it since file watchers there sometimes cause unexpected errors.
+- If your application is on Dropbox or OneDrive, consider moving it: file watchers there sometimes cause unexpected errors.

 ## General debugging